Solar Home Systems

 Before Solar Installation:

-The house relies 100% on KPLC power, and for this example it is assumed that the consumption is 10 kWh per day (10 token units per day).
+Let’s assume that the house relies 100% on KPLC power and consumes 8 kWh per day (8 token units per day).

 The current power connection is directly from the grid to the house through the utility meter as shown below: